 “even the well-known locations blossoms when you provide them a new context.
 We wish that those audiovisual stories will allow Vilnius citizens to rediscover their city from a different angle, and inform the world about creative and open Vilnius.”

 The project started with three DJ performances from Europa BC, Victoria BC, and Brazzi Studio rooftops.
 The fourth episode brings us to Vilnius locomotive repair depot, where Jaroška shared not only music but also insights regarding the electronic music scene.
-The full interview was aired through communicating partner LRT.LT.

 “Vilnius Connect” representative Martynas Burba also shared personal thoughts: